Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Related work

-Recently, Prompt tuning \cite{gu2021ppt,han2022ptr,wei2021finetuned,liu2021p,sanh2021multitask} is a rising paradigm for parameter-efficient transfer learning.
-In principle, prompt tuning aims to insert a set of prompt tokens into the input sequence of PLMs, thereby alleviating the difference between the data distributions of pre-training and downstream tasks \cite{liu2023pre}.
-In the beginning, these prompt tokens are often manually designed.
+Recently, Prompt tuning \cite{gu2021ppt,liu2021p, wei2021finetuned,han2022ptr} aims to insert a set of prompt tokens into the input sequence of PLMs, thereby alleviating the difference between the data distributions of pre-training and downstream tasks \cite{liu2023pre}.
 To avoid laborious manual tuning, recent advances resort to learnable tokens for downstream tasks, which is also termed \emph{soft prompting} \cite{lester2021power}.
 The great success of prompt tuning in NLP also sparks its application to computer vision (CV) and vision-language (VL) studies.
-In the field of CV, Jia \emph{et al.} \cite{jia2022visual} insert a small number of task-specific learnable parameters into the patch features of ViT \cite{dosovitskiy2020image}, while freezing the backbone during downstream training.
-In practice, these additional parameters are only pre-added to the input sequence of each layer of Transformer, which are trained together with the linear head during fine-tuning.
-This prompt tuning method has achieved advantages in out-of-domain datasets compared to other transfer learning methods.
-In terms of VL studies, CoOp\cite{zhou2022learning} keeps the parameters of CLIP unchanged, and puts learnable parameters as soft prompting for the input text, which fully utilizes the zero-shot retrieval ability of CLIP.
+In terms of VL studies, CoOp\cite{zhou2022learning} keeps the parameters of CLIP unchanged, and puts learnable parameters as soft prompting for the input text, which fully uses the zero-shot retrieval ability of CLIP.
 To solve the problem that CoOp is easy to overfit on the basic classes, CoCoOp \cite{zhou2022conditional} implements instance-adaptive by adding the vision feature of each image to learnable prompts, which makes prompt tuning more robust.
+The above methods mainly use text words or learnable tokens as the prompts for NLP and VL models.
+There are also some very recent works applying image information for VL task prompting.
+With an encoder-decoder architecture, SimVLM \cite{wang2021simvlm} uses the patch features extracted from images by ViT as prefix.
+Frozen \cite{tsimpoukelli2021multimodal} based on GPT only trains image encoder, and uses extracted visual features as visual prompt tokens for language model, which achieves excellent performance.
+Overall, existing visual prompting methods often use the entire image features for VL adapting, while the critical issues of redundant visual information and excessive computation are still overlooked.